cl3225/CHAZ.github.io/README.md

 ### Building CHAZ

-1. Confirm you are using bash shell: `echo $0`
+1. Confirm you are using bash shell: `echo $0` (REMOVE)

 -bash

-2.  in your .bashrc (in your home directory) add the following lines
+2.  in your .bashrc (in your home directory) add the following lines (REMOVE)

 `$ vi .bashrc`

 <img width="455" alt="Screen Shot 2020-09-16 at 5 47 54 PM" src="https://user-images.githubusercontent.com/46905677/93406675-1a8b7380-f845-11ea-9afd-432c766396b7.png">

 3. Check if you can run python.
+(REMOVE)

 `$ ipython -pylab`

-## Running CHAZ
+## Basic CHAZ structure

+In CHAZ, Namelist.py controls all global variables such as the source of the global model forcing, the ensemble member of that global model, the version of genesis module, numbers of track and intensity ensemble, and whether you are doing CHAZ-pre or CHAZ downscaling.
+In theory, Namelist.py is the only file you need to modify.
+CHAZ.py reads in Namelist.py and is the script that call for all the modules/subroutines.
+Below we describe input varables that need to be modified when conducting CHAZ-pre and CHAZ downscaling.

+## CHAZ-pre
-### Changing Global Variables in `Namelist.py`
+### Changing Global Variables in Namelist.py

-Prior to calculating genesis, intensity, and track, the data must be preprocessed.
-After preprocessing data, CHAZ returns genesis, intensity, and track information that can be passed to numerous other models, such as storm surge models and a wind compenent model.

-To run CHAZ, change the values of the global variables outlined below contained in `Namelist.py`.
-Below the global variables that can be changed are outlined below.
+in preocess. (expected outcome)

 `Model = 'ERAInterim'` - model that provides reanalysis data (str), default is European Center for Medium Range Weather Forecasts interim reanalysis